 - Our criticism also goes to the public health institutions, which are supposed to protect patients from quackery and ineffective therapies, but obviously fail in the case of homeopathy.

 - We strictly reject any form of attack on persons.
-In particular, derogatory and insulting statements are not a means of pertinent discussion for us.
+In particular, derogatory and insulting statements are no means of pertinent discussion for us.

 - We treat all discussion partners with due respect and keep a polite tone, even if the other side is lacking in this.